arlonproj/arlon/docs/gen2_profiles_proposal_2.md

   as those secrets are named using an non-obvious convention.
 - The best thing Arlon should do is to provide dedicated CLI commands and APIs to simplify this task.

+## Fully declarative initialization

+Now that all Arlon concepts are represented by declarative resources, it is now possible to provision a complete set of resources with a single `kubectl apply -f` on a file or folder of manifests.
+In particular, we can now develop a fully self-contained demo folder that contains all of these resources containing references to each other:
+- App Profiles
+- Apps
+- Arlon Clusters

+The user can then `kubectl apply -f` the whole folder and observe the automatic creation of the cluster(s), profiles, and apps.

+(Note: the workload clusters need a base cluster in git.
+This can be supplied by the Arlon repo itself.
+This does point to an issue that may become a problem later on: base clusters don't have a representation today.
+There is no registration mechanism for them.
+The user is expected to "know" where his/her base clusters reside, and is responsible for specifying their git location when creating new workload clusters)

 ## Application Overrides

 Given that an Arlon Application is just a specialized ApplicationSet, it inherits an ApplicationSet's ability to specify a full ArgoCD Application spec, and this spec can contain overrides for Helm charts.
 - This does mean that every different permutation of override values requires a new ApplicationSet, and therefore Arlon Application.
-- This may be acceptable if we accept that an Arlon Application is not a true application, but rather, an intermediate object that points to the true application source residing in Git.
+- This may be reasonable if we accept that an Arlon Application is not a true application, but rather, an intermediate object that points to the true application source residing in Git.
 The intermediate object can be viewed as a customization or specialization of the application source, so it's ok to have multiple intermediate objects, each holding a different set of customizations.